vierstralab/motif-clustering/README.md

 ## Step 4: Scan genome using all motif models (individually) then resassign labels & coordinates

 I use the software package [MOODS](https://github.com/jhkorhonen/MOODS) to find motif matches genome-wide.
-Its a great tool and only that I highly reccomend.
+Its a great tool and that I highly reccomend.
 See [runall.scan_models](runall.scan_models) for an example of how to do this on a SLURM cluster.

 Finally, we need to translate the coordinates and motif labels for each motif match to their corresponding motif archetype (see [runall.reassign](runall.resassign)).